 ERP Implementation Best Practices

-Here are some ERP system implementation best practices to help your implementation process run smoothly:
+Here are some ERP implementation best practices to help your ERP system planning and implementation process run smoothly:

 - Get buy-in from leadership: As we’ve discussed, senior management’s support is crucial to ERP implementation success.
 Having at least one C-level sponsor often makes your path much more straightforward.
 Leadership support can make it easier to secure the funding you need and set an enthusiastic tone that many employees will likely follow.

-- Choose the right ERP vendor: Best practices for ERP implementation also include shopping around for a vendor.
-A good ERP vendor will work with you closely to ensure a streamlined implementation process, providing training and ongoing support while minimizing disruptions to your operations.
+- Choose the right ERP vendor: ERP implementation best practices also include shopping around for a vendor.
+A good software vendor will work with you closely to ensure a streamlined ERP implementation process, providing training and ongoing support while minimizing disruptions to your operations.
 Different ERP vendors vary significantly in the level of support and customer service they provide, so you’ll want to ask questions to figure out what partnership will work best for you.

 - Plan carefully and sufficiently: Planning is one of the most critical ERP implementation steps — it can often save you from unexpected challenges down the road.
 Be sure to think through all the features and functionalities your new ERP will need, make a realistic plan for how long implementation will take, and include all relevant costs in your budget to avoid surprises.